shruti09-git/IPL-PROJECT/README.md

 o	Team that wins by highest run margin/run chase in overall IPL

-o	Highest run scorer in power play and death overs

-o	Most run scorer player in last 2 over

-o	Most runs scored in 19th and 20th over

 o	Match winner teams after winning toss

-o	Is there any advantages in winning match after winning toss?

 o	The most successful IPL teams

-o	Most sixes and most fours by individual and teams

-o	Most 50+ 100+ partnerships by duo

 o	Most likely decision after winning toss

 o	Most likely decision after winning toss team-wise

-o	No. of matches hosted by different cities

 o	Lucky stadium for the top most team